-Non-recurrent, short-term assistance that addresses a specific crisis situation or episode of need.
+Limited, short-term assistance that addresses a specific crisis situation or episode of need.
 Payment for the single episode of need may not exceed the annual cap.
-Eligibility for PRC One Time Assistance will not be affected by any benefits issued under categories of Family Disaster-Related PRC Assistance, Kinship Caregiver Program, or PRC/TANF Projects.
+Eligibility for PRC One Time Assistance will not be affected by any benefits issued under categories of Family Disaster-Related PRC Assistance, Kinship Caregiver Program, or Community Projects.
 The FCDJFS PRC payment alone, or in combination with other payments, must stop the emergency.

-Rent/Mortgage Payments
+Rent Payments

-- Applicant must provide documentation regarding the amount due and the month(s) for which payment is being requested. - Rent and mortgage expenses are considered delinquent if at least five days overdue or there is a notice of eviction. - A current lease agreement is required for all rent-related requests and payments. - A copy of any subsidized assistance agreement is required, if applicable. - Payment will not be made for closing costs, down payment on a home, second mortgages, or home equity lines of credit. - Payment will not be made for any late fees, legal expenses, penalties, or court costs. - Eviction filing fees will not be paid without proof from the landlord that eviction paperwork has been filed. - Payment will not be made if the AG lives with or is employed by the landlord. - Payment will not be made to the landlord for utilities if not disclosed in the lease agreement.
+- Applicant must provide documentation regarding the amount due and the month(s) for which payment is being requested. - Rent expenses are eligible for assistance when it is at least five days overdue or there is a notice of eviction. - A current lease agreement is required for all rent-related requests and payments. - A copy of any subsidized assistance agreement is required, if applicable. - Payment will not be made for any late fees, legal expenses, penalties, or court costs. - Eviction filing fees will not be paid without proof from the landlord that eviction paperwork has been filed. - Payment will not be made if the AG lives with or is employed by the landlord. - Payment will not be made to the landlord for utilities if not disclosed in the lease agreement.